anthonyescobar/language-logic-exploration/documents/SDF.md

-# 1.0 Language Logic Conversion Application
+# Language Logic Conversion Application
 Anthony Escobar
 CMSI 402 - Spring 2018
 Loyola Marymount University

----
+# Table of Contents

+# 1.0 Project Status Sheets

 # 2.0 Preliminary Project Proposal

 The goal of the Language-Logic application is to create an application where, when given a sentence can identify prepositional phrases and breakdown its structure in order to output the symbolic logic of the statement.
 A project like this will allow me to exercise my understanding of language and logic and explore Natural Language Processing, a path that I am extremely interested in, in a structured context .
----

 # 3.0 Project Proposal

 ## 3.1 Verbal Description